 Setting a new A record through SPanel

 Users of Scala Hosting’s Managed VPS solutions can configure the DNS records of their domain names through SPanel.
-You need to log into SPanel’s User Interface and go to DNS Editor.
+Here’s what you need to do:

 To add a new A record, you first need to enter the domain or subdomain in the Name field.
 Note that if you want to add a DNS record for a subdomain, you don’t need to enter the parent domain into the field (i.e., if you want to set an A record for blog.domain.com, you only need to write blog into the field).
 Next, you need to determine the Type of record you’re going to set (an A record in our case) and the TTL (or Time to Live).